sara-nl/iRODS-UIs/Davrods_install_guide.md

 ### SSL enabling
-You can decide on SSL encryption, both servers, the http server runing davrods and the iRODS server can be SSL-neabled:
+You can decide on SSL encryption.
+Both servers, the http server running Davrods and the iRODS server can be SSL-neabled:

   | Apache HTTP  | iRODS |  Configuration |
 |---|---|---|